 Multiple daily blood tests and insulin injections are essential for people with Type 1 diabetes.
 With no sufficient support from the government, families of children with diabetes are under tremendous emotional and financial pressure.
 It is often a struggle to purchase the most basic medical equipment.
 Unfortunately, it is not a cost that can be overlooked.
 It is needed for children with Type 1 diabetes, in order for them to stay alive.

-Especially now with the current COVID-19 pandemic, it is even more important that children with diabetes are able to access the supplies they need.
+It is important that children with diabetes are able to access the supplies they need.
 Please help and support children with diabetes like Cici, so they can receive the necessary medical equipment and emotional support to manage their diabetes and live a healthy life.